 We later stopped by Teatro Romano which I was familiar because I had seen it in an episode of Italy Unpacked.
 Teatro Romano holds concerts in the summer and I was only imagining how grand it must seem.

 The duo also took me to one of the other famous bars in Lecce to try Pasticciotto-a crisp pastry filled with the goodness of custard.
 It was so perfectly delicious and made with love.
 I was oggling like a little child at the Bar and ended up taking another pastry.
 Thankfully all the walking helped to digest it.

-We ate so much, actually I did most of it, but thankfully the walking sure made up for it.
-Robert and Lili showed me around Lecce from its famous piazzas to its hidden corners.
-We whizzed past quaint bookshops, pretty trattorias and baroque churches.
+We then visited several piazze filled with quaint bookshops, pretty trattorias and baroque churches.
 One of my favorite stops was the Basilica di Santa Croce.
-It was an incredible sight and the detailing of each and every facade from the rose windows to strange figures to griffins and lions, was amazing.
-I think I was gaping.
-Lili told me how every time she comes and sees something new each time.
+It was an incredible sight!
+And only when you see it you believe the detailing of each and every facade from the rose windows to strange figures to griffins and lions.
+Lili mentioned how each time she sees something new in the facade.

-Towards the end of our 3 hour walk was a HUGE surprise.
-Food of course!
-A big slice of pizza from Pizza & Co– one of the highest rate places of Lecce.
-Owned by two brothers from Napoli, Pizza & Co is where their love for food is poured on the late.
-I have had a lot of pizzas in Italy and otherwise, but nothing beats this one.
-I am salivating just thinking about it!
+Towards the end of our 3-4 hour walk was a HUGE surprise.
+More food of course!
+I was given a HUGE slice of pizza from Pizza & Co– one of the highest rate places of Lecce.
+Owned by two brothers from Napoli, Pizza & Co is where their love for food is poured on and even though I’ve had a lot of pizzas in Italy, nothing beats this, salivating just thinking about it.